A Cycloidal Quasi-Direct Drive Actuator Design, Fabrication and Control

 6.2 Future Works

-Moving forward, I aim to integrate these custom QDD actuators into a mid-size bipedal robot to validate their performance in a complete system.
-The target platform will feature a total of 10 degrees of freedom (DoF), with 5 actuators allocated to each leg, specifically designed to handle dynamic walking tasks.
-This project will serve as a crucial step in verifying the scalability of my hardware design while providing a physical testbed for implementing advanced locomotion control algorithms.
+Moving forward, I aim to integrate these custom QDD actuators into a mid-size bipedal robot and bi-manipulator to validate their performance in a complete system.
+Those robotic systems strongly require the compliant and dynamic behavior of the QDD Actuator.
+This project will serve as a crucial step in verifying the scalability of my hardware design while providing a physical testbed for implementing advanced locomotion control algorithms and manipulation tasks.

 7. Credits